-Our UK M&A team has acted as lead financial advisor on over 70 deals in the last year with a number of notable trends:
+Nevertheless, our UK M&A team has acted as lead financial advisor on 74 deals in the last year with a number of notable trends:

 Head of Corporate Finance, UK